danh21/8051_Basic_Projects/README.md

         + Version 2: uses keypad to enter character, then displays data on LCD.
         + Version 3: uses button (to create an interrupt) to count up, display running string and counter on LCD.

+    - memory_communication: writes data into external RAM, then reads data from RAM and displays on LCD.

 # Code:
     - Modify pin connection of devices in libraries if necessary:
         + LCD_16x2_4bit.h